antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

  ---------

+ Effects of treatment
+  ===
  Now that we have a better understanding of T-cells and of the platform R2, let's have a look in a different dataset if we can find any effect of rheumatoid arthritis treatments on a genomic scale .

-  Understanding the effects of treatment
-  ===

 *Data used:*
 * R2 titel: Disease Rheumatoid arthritis (drugs) - Lauwerys - 40 - MAS5.0 - u133p2
 * Description: Paired synovial biopsy samples were obtained from the affected knee of early RA patients before and 12 weeks after initiation of Tocilizumab (n=12) or Methotrexate (n=8) therapy